frontacles/frontacles/README.md

 > [!NOTE]
 > `clamp` mostly follows [`Math.clamp` TC39 proposal](https://github.com/tc39/proposal-math-clamp), except it doesn’t throw if you flip the order of the _min_ (2nd parameter) and _max_ (3rd parameter) numbers.

 ### `round`

-Round a number to the (optionally) provided precision.
+Round a number to the (optionally) provided decimal precision.
+The default precision is 0 (no decimal).

 ```js
 import { round } from 'frontacles/math'